-See the five types of FTES calculations available in a-e under number 3 below.
+See the types of FTES calculations available in a-f under number 3 below.
+Per the Student Attendance Accounting Manual Addendum Concerning Standardized Attendance Accounting Method and Fiscal Memo FS 24-08, in fiscal years 2024-25 and 2025-26, districts have the option of using the current attendance accounting methods as prescribed by title 5 section 58003.1, which are options a-e in number 3 below, or transitioning to the new Standardized Attendance Accounting Method as prescribed by title 5 section 58003.2, which is option f below and replaces options a, b, and d.
+Once a district has transitioned to the new Standardized Attendance Accounting Method, they may not go back to use the current attendance accounting methods.
+All community college districts must transition to the new Standardized Attendance Accounting Method starting with the 2026-27 fiscal year.
 Identify each type of FTES calculation in use at the district or campus under audit.
 Test courses reported using each accounting procedure used at the district under audit using a statistically significant sample.
 Use a stratified sample as needed for each type of course to assist with extrapolation of findings that include questioned FTES.
 Take a statistical sample from each stratified population so that you can confidently extrapolate your results from the samples to the populations of each type of FTES in use at the district or campus.
 The Chancellor's Office will use the total FTES number provided in the audit report to calculate a dollar amount related to this test.